deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 Reasons why I decided to use Jekyll:

 - __Source Control__ - As a software developer, using a git repo is familiar to me, and it means all changes are in source control.
 There's no external database dependency to manage and maintain.
 It also means no longer having to take backups.
-- __Markdown__ - It supports writing in your posts on Markdown.
+- __Markdown__ - It supports writing in your posts in [Markdown](https://www.markdownguide.org/getting-started).
 Enough said.
-- __Everything Is Text__ - Updating and creating posts is easy and can be done from any editor, even just with the GitHub online editor.
+- __Everything Is Text__ - Updating and creating posts is easy and can be done from any text editor, even just with the GitHub online editor.
 There's no magic going on behind the scenes; everything is plain text.
 - __Customization__ - There are tons of themes available for use straight away.
-If you don't like them, you can customize them, or create your own from scratch, assuming you know HTML, CSS, Javascript, Liquid, and FrontMatter (before this migration I hadn't heard of Liquid or FrontMatter).
+If you don't like them, you can customize them, or create your own from scratch, assuming you know HTML, CSS, Javascript, Liquid, and FrontMatter (before this migration I hadn't heard of [Liquid][LiquidWebsiteUrl] or [FrontMatter][FrontMatterWebsiteUrl]).
+- __Preview Changes Locally__ - Jekyll allows you to host the site on your local machine to preview any changes you've made, whether it's just a new post that you've written, or large sweeping change like changing your theme.
+This way I can preview my changes and make sure everything is the way I want it before pushing it to the live site.
+- __It's Free__ - Jekyll itself is [open source](https://github.com/jekyll/jekyll) and free.
+- __Host Your Site Anywhere__ - Because Jekyll simply outputs the HTML files of your site, you can host your site wherever you like; there are no special requirements from your hosting provider.
-- __It's Free__ - I can host my Jekyll site on GitHub Pages for free!
+- __Free Hosting On GitHub Pages!__ - [GitHub Pages supports Jekyll](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll) and allows you to host your site completely for free!
+[More info](https://jekyllrb.com/docs/github-pages/).

 ### Why didn't I go to some other free hosted service

 There are a ton of [free blog hosting options](https://www.techradar.com/news/the-best-free-blogging-sites) out there, even programming focused ones like [dev.to](https://dev.to), so why did I decide to go this route?

 I originally started my blog with [GeeksWithBlogs.net](http://geekswithblogs.net).
-A couple years after starting my blog, they announced that they were shutting down (although they still seem to be around today, **head-scratch*).
+A couple years after starting my blog, they announced that they were shutting down (although they still seem to be around today, \*head-scratch\*).
 With the thought of losing all of the hard work I had put into my blog content (even if it wasn't great), it was then that I decided I was going to move into a self-hosted blog alternative.
 One where even if my provider disappeared one day, I wouldn't lose all of my hard work.

 Luckily there was an existing process for exporting from GeeksWithBlogs to WordPress, and that's what I went with.
 With WordPress I would be able to have database backups and manually put my files into source control.
 Back then (circa 2012), this was very appealing.
 I wouldn't be relying on a 3rd party service anymore, and would truly own (and host) my content.
 I decided to self-host my WordPress site so that I wouldn't be relying on some 3rd party provider that might go under again, and so that I had more options between themes and plugins to use, while not subjecting my readers invasive advertisements.

 Fast-forward 7 years; being able to natively store my blog in source control with free hosting is even more appealing.